ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 If we look at other languages like Swift, then this concept exists as argument labels and parameter names.
 Take this example map function:

+> TODO: Prepend slide with swift logo
+> TODO: Unhighlight all code
+> TODO: Don't use map as example

 ------
 ```swift[14]
 func map(